Vernon Howe Bailey: Biography

 Bailey's special subject were city streets, landscapes, buildings and maritime scenes in Europe and America.
 The best known of his drawings are his sketches in pencil of London, his watercolor and drawings of Spain and his drawings of skyscrapers in New York City.
 Bailey was the first artist privileged by the United States government on the declaration of war to make drawings of navy yards, munition factories, and other centres of war work, as mentioned.
 These drawings appeared in exhibitions and were published in the leading magazines throughout the country.
 The collections he created in Spain were later bought by The Hispanic Society, and were shown in the Musée de la Guerre of France contains a collection of lithographs of American war subjects.
 Besides his work as a newspaper artist in London and America, Bailey illustrated many books.

 He was appointed to a post with the U.S. Navy in 1941 to sketch its facilities, and by August, 1942 he had already sketched “every major shipyard and air station along the Atlantic coast from Maine to Florida."
 In New Orleans, he sketched the Higgins Boat Yard and Algiers Naval Station.
 In 1917, he also did about 100 sketches of naval activities, with the Navy's cooperation but not under its direction, sketches "now at the Smithsonian."
 Prior to New Orleans in 1942, he had also sketched a number of British ships in American ports, including the Duke of York, a British submarine, and several British battleships and aircraft carriers.
 This was his second sketching trip to New Orleans: in 1906 he made eight Vieux Carre & levee sketches for a local magazine.
 While sketching in New Orleans in 1942, he stayed at the Hotel Monteleone in the French Quarter.

 Once returning to the United States the series of lithograph studies of New York skyscrapers in 1927 that Bailey did were later exhibited in London under the patronage of the Dutchess of Rutland****."
 After exhibition in London, the drawings were taken to the National Library and Museums in Madrid under the auspices of the Duke of Alba.
 The exhibition was opened by King Alfonso XIII, who issued him a Royal Decree of Thanks, and he was elected a Corresponding Member of the Royal Academy of Find Arts of San Fernando **."

 Another significant moment in Bailey's life was the time when he had the chance to be the only artist permitted to produce a comprehensive collection of drawings of the Pope's private apartments.
 This project took Bailey a year and during this amazing experience he was able to choose whatever composition and subject he wanted.
 He created over 100 watercolors and drawings.
-Later the collection was exhibited in the American Art Asso-Anderson Galleries in New York.
+Later the collection was exhibited in the American Art Association-Anderson Galleries in New York.